 Decentralized exchange stats – Users, volume & orders

 Decentralized exchanges are much more transparent and reliable compared to centralized ones.
-For trading, choosing a decentralized exchange as well as security purposes, you can use various services to track DEX stats and charts.
+You can use various websites to track DEX stats and charts.

 Check out the article below for DEX trackers:

 Decentralized exchange ecosystem keeps growing.
-We’ll be regularly updating this list of decentralized exchanges with new decentralized exchanges and information to guide you to explore and enjoy more secure and transparent trading experience with decentralized exchange platforms.
+We’ll be regularly updating this list of decentralized exchanges with new high-volume decentralized exchanges and information to guide you to enjoy more secure and transparent trading experience with decentralized exchange platforms.